China Jan-June crude imports fall, first H1 drop since 2013 - Up News Info

 “The crackdowns on teapot crude quota trading and the non-compliant crude supply by national oil companies to teapots really hit the crude imports in June,” said Seng Yick Tee, senior director at consultancy SIA Energy.

-(crude conversion tonne=7.3 barrels) (Reporting by Muyu Xu and Chen Aizhu; Editing by Tom Hogue and Jacqueline Wong)
+(Reporting by Muyu Xu and Chen Aizhu; Editing by Jacqueline Wong and Tom Hogue)